emsesp/docs/docs/Coding.md

 To install make use `sudo apt install build-essential make`

-From the root directory command line type `make run` to build and run the EMS-ESP exectutable. `make clean` will remove old object files.
+From the root directory command line type `make run` to build and run the EMS-ESP executable. `make clean` will remove old object files.

 Then from the EMS-ESP Console prompt use `test <test>` to run the simulations, eg. mixer, thermostat, general etc. See `test.cpp` for examples of the tests and what data is injected.